ElliotSowersby/ai-text-to-speech/readme.txt

 Yes, the plugin is relys on a 3rd party service "[OpenAI.com](https://openai.com/)" to generate the audio, so you will need to sign up for an account and get an API key to use this plugin.
 You can view the OpenAI terms of service [here](https://openai.com/policies/).

-The plugin may also make calls to Twitter in order to retrieve the text/content from certain posts.
+The plugin may also make calls to [publish.twitter.com](https://publish.twitter.com/)" in order to retrieve the text/content from certain posts.
+You can view the Twitter terms of service [here](https://twitter.com/en/tos).

 = What languages are supported? =